 - authorized by the President or Secretary of Defense for a national emergency

 - supported by federal funds

 You will need to remain in the Selected Reserve to maintain eligibility for REAP.
 Read about other possible qualifications.

 Financial aid and scholarships

-About 78 percent of UNT students receive financial aid totaling more than $320 million annually.
-More than $32 million in scholarships is awarded each year at UNT.
+About 75 percent of UNT students receive financial aid totaling $330 million annually.
+More than $39 million in scholarships is awarded each year at UNT.
 UNT can offer you grants, college work study and loans that are funded and regulated by state and federal governments.
 You just complete the online Free Application for Federal Student Aid.
 Learn more about financial aid and scholarships at UNT.

 Military residency waiver

 - You are currently assigned to duty in Texas, and are employed with the Army, Army Reserve, Army National Guard, Air National Guard, Air Force, Air Force Reserve, Navy, Navy Reserve, Marine Corps, Marine Corps Reserve, Coast Guard or Coast Guard Reserve.
 This also applies to spouses and children.

 Scholarships for veterans